The Ultimate Guide to Credit Cards

 OVERALL RATING

-• Flat-rate redemption value of 2% for cash back or 2% value for airfare redemption with no airline or seat restrictions and no blackout dates.
-Earn one point for every dollar spent.
-Straightforward redemption without needing a high-maintenance reward strategy.
-No foreign transaction fees, no earning caps, no rotating categories, and no need to chase down transfer partners to escape very low point values.
+• Offers a flat-rate redemption value of 2% for cash back or 2% value for airfare redemption with no airline or seat restrictions and no blackout dates.
+Cardholders earn one point for every dollar spent.
+Point redemption is simple, without requiring a complex reward strategy.
+The card features no foreign transaction fees, no earning caps, no rotating categories, and eliminates the need to pursue transfer partners to maximize point values.

 • Annual Airline Credit—up to $200 in statement credits toward flight-related purchases including airline tickets, baggage fees, upgrades and more.
-Just pay for airline purchases with your Mastercard Gold Card and we will automatically apply the credit to your account.
-That’s it.
-No need to activate or designate an airline.
-The credit amount is available in full at the start of the calendar year.
+Cardholders simply pay for airline purchases with their Mastercard Gold Card and the credit is automatically applied to their account.
+There's no need to activate or designate an airline.
+The full credit amount is available at the start of the calendar year.

 • Exclusive Luxury Card Travel® benefits—average value of $500 per stay (e.g., resort credits, room upgrades, free wifi, breakfast for two and more) at over 3,000 properties.
 Receive protection benefits like trip cancellation and interruption, auto rental car collision waiver, travel accident and baggage delay.
 Cell phone protection for eligible claims of up to $1,000 each year.
 Plus additional World Elite Mastercard® benefits.